Greatest Hits Radio East Yorkshire: Closure

-On 31 August 2020 the station was replaced by a relay of Magic UK.
+On 31 August 2020, the station was replaced by a relay of Magic UK.

-On 19 September 2022 GHR East Yorkshire & Northern Lincolnshire returns on DAB only whist the Hull & East Yorkshire equivalent has now become part of the Nation Radio Network.
+On 19 September 2022, GHR East Yorkshire & Northern Lincolnshire returned on DAB only whist the Hull & East Yorkshire equivalent is now part of the Nation Radio Network.

 In February 2021, Bauer Media announced that the Goxhill transmitter will be switched off.
 Transmissions on 1161 medium wave ceased on 30 April 2021.

 Reinstated

-On 19 September 2022 GHR East Yorkshire & Northern Lincolnshire has been reinstated on DAB Digital radio only, whilst GHR Hull & East Yorkshire has become part of the Nation Radio Network as Nation Radio East Yorkshire.
+On 19 September 2022, GHR East Yorkshire & Northern Lincolnshire has been reinstated on DAB Digital radio only, whilst GHR Hull & East Yorkshire has become part of the Nation Radio Network as Nation Radio East Yorkshire.